Simla Conference: Lord Wavell

 Prime Minister Winston Churchill as head of the war cabinet proposed Field Marshal Wavell's name to his cabinet in mid-June 1943, as India's next Viceroy.
-General Sir Claude Auchinleck who had followed Wavell in his Middle Eastern command was to be the next Commander in Chief of the Indian army after Lord Wavell.
-In October 1943 the British Government decided to replace Lord Linlithgow with Lord Wavell as the Viceroy of India.
+General Sir Claude Auchinleck who had followed Wavell in his Middle Eastern command was to be the next Commander in Chief of the Indian army after Lord Wavell.[] In October 1943 the British Government decided to replace Lord Linlithgow with Lord Wavell as the Viceroy of India.
 Before assuming the vice royalty, Lord Wavell had been head of the Indian army and thus had an understanding of the Indian situation.
-On becoming Viceroy, Wavell’s most important task was to present a formula for the future government of India which would be acceptable to both the Indian National Congress and the All-India Muslim League.
+On becoming Viceroy, Wavell's most important task was to present a formula for the future government of India which would be acceptable to both the Indian National Congress and the All-India Muslim League.

 Background

+Gandhi’s 1943 Fast and Imprisonment

-Gandhi launched the Quit India Movement in August 1942, after which he was arrested with other Congress lieutenants like Nehru and Patel.
+Gandhi launched the Quit India Movement on 8th August 1942, after which he was arrested with other Congress lieutenants like Javaharlal Nehru and sardar Vallabh Bhai Patel.
 He was held separately in the Agha Khan's Pune palace while others were kept in the Ahmednagar Fort.
 Now he decided to launch his Satyagraha, he commenced after the early morning breakfast on 10 February 1943 a fast for 21 days.
 Weighing 109 pounds when he began, Gandhi lost eighteen pounds after his 22-day fast.
 Fearing the death of Gandhi in prison as before him Kasturba, his wife and Mahadev Desai, his private secretary died in the same prison in Pune Palace, Lord Linlithgow recommended to Churchill the immediate unconditional release of Gandhi.
 Churchill wrote back to Linlithgow, "it seems almost certain that the old rascal [Gandhi] will emerge all better for his so-called fast.
 Gandhi broke his fast on 3 March 1943.
 Gandhi suffered from malaria, and after that his health seriously deteriorated.
 The new Viceroy Archibald Wavell, recommended his unconditional release, Leo Amery the secretary of state for India convinced Churchill to release Gandhi on medical grounds, so he was released.
 After his release, Gandhi managed to recover.
 Upon hearing of this Churchill is said to have sent Wavell a peevish telegram asking why Gandhi has not died yet?